sathomas/jsDataV.is/src/text/ch8/05-routes.md

 });
 ```

-The first route has an empty URL fragment (`''`).
+The first route has an empty <span class="smcp">URL</span> fragment (`''`).
 When a user visits our page without specifying a path, the Router will call its `summary` method.
 If, for example, we were hosting our app using the `greatrunningapp.com` domain name, then users entering `http://greatrunningapp.com` in their browsers would trigger that route.
 Before we look at the second route, let's see what the `summary` method does.

 The code is exactly what we've seen before.
 The `summary` method creates a new Runs Collection, fetches that collection, creates a Summary View of the collection, and renders that view onto the page.
 Users visiting the home page for our app will see a summary of their runs on the page.